akamai/edgegrid-curl/README.md

-# edgegrid-curl
+# EdgeGrid for cURL

-The library is a Python-based command wrapper for cURL to sign requests for Akamai OPEN APIs.
+This library implements an Authentication handler for HTTP requests using the [Akamai EdgeGrid Authentication](https://techdocs.akamai.com/developer/docs/authenticate-with-edgegrid) scheme for cURL.

-egcurl is a simple wrapper around cURL to help with calls to Akamai OPEN APIs.
+`egcurl` is a simple Python-based command wrapper around the traditional [cURL](https://curl.se) command to sign requests for Akamai OPEN APIs.
 The script intercepts a subset of cURL command arguments to produce a request signature.
 Then it uses cURL to make the API call with all the original arguments and the computed request signature.

 > **Note:** There is now a simpler command line tool available, httpie.
 You don't need to be familiar with cURL to use httpie.
 It's available on the [httpie-edgegrid](https://github.com/akamai-open/httpie-edgegrid) GitHub repository or by running this command: